 Rose is a second-year graduate student studying conflict and dispute resolution, specializing in environmental conflicts with an emphasis on water conflicts.

-Her goal as a fellow is to develop an interactive digital tool supporting communities in communicating and addressing environmental injustices.
-In her project, community members are citizen scientists, participating in gathering data and leading the conversation.
+Rose's goal as a fellow is to develop an interactive digital tool supporting communities in visualizing, communicating, and addressing environmental injustices related to water.
+The project invites community members to be citizen scientists, participating in gathering data and leading the conversation.
 Data is visualized on maps, identifying locations with current water issues and resources to meet water-related needs.
 Features would include emergency alerts and preparedness, educational games, conflict assessment/resolution tools, messaging, and other community-specific information.
-The fundamental focus of her project is on empowering communities and building capacity to address and visualize current environmentally related events from the community lens while improving communication among all stakeholders.
+The fundamental focus of the project is on empowering communities and building capacity to address and visualize current environmentally related events from the community lens while improving communication among all stakeholders.